heyoeyo/muggled_dpt/experiments/README.md

   <img src=".readme_assets/fusion_scaling_example.webp" alt="">
 </p>

 Rather than simply disabling fusion layers, this script allows for each layer to be individually scaled (potentially to 0, which disables the layer) while observing the depth result.
 Interestingly, some of the fusion layers seem to have a kind of 'blurring' effect on the output.
 Reducing the impact of these blurring layers can lead to results that have far greater details than the normal model output, though this does seem to come at the expense of the correctness of the depth mapping for larger-scale details.
+Be sure to try this with different image base sizing as well, for example  by running the script with the `-b` flag (e.g. `-b 1000`).

 This script can also generate some wild looking [glitch art](https://en.wikipedia.org/wiki/Glitch_art) when using larger and/or negative scaling factors!